zorael/plswork/README.md

 You're returned to the *Add Non-Steam Game* list of applications it knows about.
 Scroll down and make sure it has `launchmod_darksouls3.bat` in it and that it is checked.
 Finally click *Add Selected Programs*.

-Find `launchmod_darksouls3.bat` in your library. **If it is not visible or there's something there but with an empty name, exit Steam fully and open it again.**
+Find `launchmod_darksouls3.bat` in your library. **If it is not visible or if there's *something* there but with an empty name, restart Steam.**

 Go into its Properties and set a Proton version in the *Compatibility* section.
 I've been using `8.0-5`, but the currently-latest `GE-Proton9-25` seems to work well too.
-Also give it a better name.
+Give it a better name.

 **(Steam Deck)** Hop back to game mode.